Upstatement/ups-public-library/src/entries/nesting-selectors.md

 }
 ```

-The pro here is that we were quickly and easily able to scope our styles to the `footer`.
-The cons are that we've increased the minimum level of specificity required to overwrite them in the cascade, and our SCSS is becoming hard to read.
+The pro here is that we were quickly and easily able to scope our styles to the `footer` <i>☺</i>.
+The cons are that we've increased the minimum level of specificity required to overwrite them in the cascade <i>☹</i>, and our SCSS is becoming hard to read <i>☹</i>.

 Given that in most cases at Upstatement, we will have complete control over styles and markup, its often better to opt for adding a class name to enforce scope, rather than nesting.
 The specificity stays low, they are free, and the styles more clearly describe which elements they apply to: